openharmony/docs/en/application-dev/arkts-utils/taskpool-introduction.md

 - A task function must be decorated with [\@Concurrent](arkts-concurrent.md) and can be used only in .ets files.

-- Since API version 11, if a function that implements a task needs to use a class method, the class must be decorated with [\@Sendable](arkts-sendable.md) and used only in .ets files.
+- Since API version 11, when a function that implements a task needs to use a class method, the class must be decorated with [\@Sendable](arkts-sendable.md) and used only in .ets files.

 - A task function in the TaskPool worker thread must finish the execution within 3 minutes (excluding the time used for Promise or async/await asynchronous call, for example, the duration of I/O tasks such as network download and file read/write).
 Otherwise, it forcibly exits.